 The following table lists the explicit permissions you need to monitor the Registry.
 You might need additional permissions based on the Registry keys that you want to monitor.

 |Monitor the Registry|

 When you enable Registry monitoring, you specify which Registry hives to monitor: the user hive (represented as

 HKEY_USERS in RegEdit) and/or the machine hive (represented as

 HKEY_LOCAL_MACHINE).
+Each monitored hive requires its own stanza.
 The user hive contains user-specific configurations required by Windows and programs, and the machine hive contains configuration information specific to the machine, such as the location of services, drivers, object classes and security descriptors.

 Because the Registry plays a central role in the operation of a Windows machine, enabling both Registry paths results in a lot of data for Splunk Enterprise to monitor.
 To achieve the best performance, filter the amount of Registry data that Splunk Enterprise indexes by configuring

 Similarly, you can capture a baseline snapshot of the current state of your Windows Registry when you first start Splunk Enterprise, and again every time a specified amount of time has passed.
 The snapshot lets you compare what the Registry looks like at a certain point in time and provides for easier tracking of the changes to the Registry over time.

 The snapshot process can be somewhat CPU-intensive, and might take several minutes to complete.
 You can postpone taking a baseline snapshot until you have narrowed the scope of the Registry entries to those you specifically want Splunk Enterprise to monitor.

 Enable Registry monitoring in Splunk Web